waterfloo/8812au-20210629/Monitor_Mode.md

 ```$ sudo iw dev``` may not display channel and txpower information correctly.
 This appears to be a cosmetic problem.

-Changing the name of a wireless interface is not working currently.
-It is not
-clear where the problem is.

 ### For Debian based Linux Distros such as:
 ```
 Kali Linux